wulfsberg/angular-material-kickstart/README.md

 Enable polyfills
 ----------------
 To enable the needed polyfills, open the `src/polyfills.ts` file and uncomment as needed.
 (Be aware that the template file is currently slightly outdated.
-You will not need the `intl` polyfill anymore, and likely nor `reflect` either).
+You will not need the `intl` polyfill anymore).

 Enable animations
 -----------------